qtritrinh19/PersonalProject-CoffeeShop/README.md

 - **Weekly expenditure tracking**: ingredient-related spending is summarized on a weekly basis, offering a concise view of supply-side costs and supporting better financial oversight.

-- **Focused time filtering**: with filters for year, quarter, month, and week, the analysis is scoped to a selected weekly period—enabling users to explore consumption patterns and stock behavior in a time-sensitive context.
+- **Focused time filtering**: with filters for year, quarter, month, and week, the analysis is scoped to a selected weekly period, enabling users to explore consumption patterns and stock behavior in a time-sensitive context.

 ### **Staff**